daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ![](/resources_pages/imgs/jupyter_lab_r_kernel2.png)

-To improve the experience of using R in JupyterLab, we will add an extension that allows us to setup keyboard shortcuts for inserting text.
+To improve the experience of using R in JupyterLab, we will add an extension that allows us to setup keyboard shortcuts for inserting text (thanks to former MDS student Ryan Homer for developing this extension!).
 By default,
 it creates shortcuts for inserting two of the most common R operators: `<-` and `%>%`.
 Run the following from terminal to install the extension: